Third US vaccine could raise question: Which shots are best?

 Importantly, the Food and Drug Administration reported this week that, just like its predecessors, the J&J shot offers strong protection against the worst outcomes.
 By 28 days after the injection, there were no hospitalizations or deaths in study volunteers given the J&J shot, compared with 16 hospitalizations and seven deaths in those given a dummy shot.

-Independent advisers to the FDA will recommend Friday if there's enough evidence to allow widespread use of J&J's vaccine, setting the stage for a final decision within days.
+Independent advisers to the FDA on Friday discussed J&J's study data ahead of a vote on whether to recommend widespread use of the vaccine, setting the stage for a final decision within days.

+While J&J is seeking FDA authorization for its single-dose version, the company is also studying whether a second dose boosts protection.

+Panel member Dr. Paul Offit warned that launching a two-dose version of the vaccine down the road might cause problems.

+U.S. cases and hospitalizations have fallen dramatically since their post-holiday January peak.
+But Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, worries that new variants may counter those gains and cited increasing cases over the past three days.

+“We may be done with the virus, but clearly the virus is not done with us,” Walensky said at a White House briefing.
+While it's too early to tell if the trend will last, she said adding a third vaccine “will help protect more people faster.”

-If it rolls out next week, U.S. officials expect to have only a few million doses to divide between states in initial shipments.
+If the J&J vaccine is authorized, U.S. officials expect to have only a few million doses to divide between states in initial shipments.
 But by the end of March, J&J has said it can supply enough to vaccinate 20 million people — a much-needed boost to stretched supplies.

 The bottom line: “Whatever vaccine is being offered is what you want,” said University of Pennsylvania immunologist E. John Wherry.